Pixel 4: Sorry, you're not actually using radar to unlock the phone with your face

 How radar works on the Pixel 4

-Google says that its technology uses a 60GHz radio frequency and doesn't travel very far and has passed all requisite safety requirements.
+Google says that its technology uses a 60GHz radio frequency, doesn't travel very far and has passed all requisite safety requirements.

 Radar and privacy